-Staff Response: Since the Planning Commission meeting, a final traffic impact analysis has been completed.
+Staff Response: Since the Planning Commission meeting, staff received a final transportation impact analysis.
 The TIA identifies additional access points to the parking garage to the west and north.
-Stipulations regarding the access to the parking garage are included in Stipulation #8.
+Staff included Stipulation #8 regarding the access to the parking garage.